History of the camera: Camera obscura (pre-17th century)

-Before the invention of photographic processes, there was no way to preserve the images produced by these cameras apart from manually tracing them.
-The earliest cameras were room-sized, with space for one or more people inside; these gradually evolved into more and more compact models.
-By Niépce's time, portable box camera obscurae suitable for photography were readily available.
-The first camera that was small and portable enough to be practical for photography was envisioned by Johann Zahn in 1685, though it would be almost 150 years before such an application was possible.
+The images produced by these early cameras could only be preserved by manually tracing them, as no photographic processes had been invented yet.
+The first cameras were large enough to accommodate one or more people, and over time they evolved into increasingly compact models.
+By the time of Niépce, portable box camera obscurae suitable for photography were widely available.
+Johann Zahn envisioned the first camera small and portable enough for practical photography in 1685, but it took nearly 150 years for such an application to become possible.